Quick Beef Kabobs

 How to make beef kabobs

-Step 2- Marinate the beef.
-Place the beef cubes into the marinade and seal the ziplock bag.
-Refrigerate it for at least 5 minutes or up to 8 hours to marinate.
+Step 2- Place the beef cubes and the marinade in a ziplock bag.
+Refrigerate for at least 5 minutes or up to 8 hours.

-Step 3- Thread the meat.
-Cut the veggies into equal-sized cubes and thread them alternatively with beef chunks onto metal skewers.
+Step 3- Cut the veggies into equal-sized cubes and thread them alternatively with beef chunks onto metal skewers.

-Step 4- Grill the kabobs.
-Grill the kabobs for 10 minutes over high heat, rotating the skewers every 3 minutes.
+Step 4- Grill the kabobs for 10 minutes over high heat, rotating the skewers every 3 minutes.
+Remove from the grill, rest for a few minutes, then serve.

 Arman’s recipe tips

-• Cut the beef into equal sized chunks so they cook evenly and completely.
+• Cut the beef into equal-sized chunks so it cooks evenly and completely.
 The same goes for the vegetables.
 I suggest 1-inch pieces for the meat.

 • Aim for around 4 pieces of steak per skewer.
 This is the perfect amount for a quick grilling time and a solid balance of meat and veggies.